Extreme heat events versus flying-foxes: past, present, and future

 Extreme heat events are of special concern to biodiversity conservation (Hughes et al. 2009), both because of their direct impacts on organismal health, but also because of their effects on water demand and evaporative losses and the frequency and intensity of droughts and wildfires.
 They can directly result in mass die-offs in wildlife (Welbergen et al 2008) and already contribute significantly to determining which species occur in which ecosystems (Parmesan 2006; Parmesan et al. 2000).
 Since the frequency, duration and severity of extreme temperature events are rising faster than the means (Easterling et al. 2000; Katz & Brown 1992; Schär et al. 2004; Tebaldi et al. 2006), they will continue to gain significance as mechanistic drivers of ecological responses to climatic change (Kapos et al. 2008).
 However, despite their clear importance for our understanding of climate change impacts (and hence adaptation action), very little is known about their effects on biodiversity at present.

 Our research has shown that temperatures exceeding 42 ºC cause mass mortality among flying-foxes at near biblical scales, with profound effects on the behaviour and ecology of the species.
-These extreme heat events affect some flying-fox species more than others, with the more tropical P. alecto (and P. conspicillatus) showing higher rates of mortality than the more temperate P. poliocephalus.
-The impacts are also age-class and sex specific, with dependent young and lactating females predominantly affected during most events.
+These extreme heat events affect some flying-fox species more than others, with the more tropical black flying-fox (P. alecto) and the spectacled flying-fox (P. conspicillatus) showing higher rates of mortality than the more temperate grey-headed flying-fox (P. poliocephalus).
+The impacts are also age-class and sex-specific, with dependent young and lactating females predominantly affected during most events.

 Map of Australia showing the maximum temperatures recorded during 'Black Saturday' on 7th February 2009.